Is it Better to File for Bankruptcy or Pay Off Debt in Pennsylvania?

 Chapter 13 Bankruptcy

 Chapter 13 bankruptcy is designed for someone who has the means to pay a portion or all their debt.
 It is also commonly filed to stop a foreclosure and force a mortgage company to accept a payment plan.
 Depending on your income and assets, you will be required to pay a monthly payment that will be dispersed among creditors who filed timely and accurate proofs of claim.
 In some cases, a creditor will not file a claim.
-In others, our Philadelphia and Bucks County Chapter 13 bankruptcy attorney could have grounds to object to a claim –eliminating the need to pay the creditor.
+In others, our Philadelphia bankruptcy attorneys could have grounds to object to a claim –eliminating the need to pay the creditor.
 Filing for Chapter 13 removes the need to negotiate with each creditor individually.
 What each creditor is paid is determined by your income and non-exempt assets.
 This amount is usually less than working with each creditor, a debt settlement company, or taking out a consolidation loan.
 Furthermore, there are no tax consequences for debt that is ultimately discharged.

 Contact Our Pennsylvania Bankruptcy Attorney to Review Your Debt